|

 Woodworking -

-noise control methods for particular high noise activities and
+noise control methods for individual high noise activities and

 processes.
-Information on general management of noise risks and
+Additionally information on general management of noise risks and

 The Control of Noise at Work Regulations 2005 (the Noise Regulations) came

-the music and entertainment sectors where they come into force on 6 April
+the music and entertainment sectors where they came into force on 6 April 2008.

-The aim of the Noise Regulations is to ensure that worker are
+The aim of the Noise Regulations is to ensure that workers are

-protected from excessive noise levels at their place of work, which may cause hearing
+protected from excessive noise levels, which may cause hearing damage or

 The Control of Noise at Work Regulations 2005 replace the Noise at Work